Selling a buy-to-let property

 This might be the case for many of us northern landlords, whereas, London landlords are fortunate enought to be cursed with sky high CGT liablilities (‘you poor things’ – sympathy spat from between my bitter, pursed northern lips)

 Those landlords blessed with Capital Gains Tax liabilities will need to work out their base costs and claim fully for all their allowances and deductions to minimize their potential capital gain liability on disposal of the property.

 This is an interesting one.

-The reality is that residential property despite some ups and downs continues to outstrip inflation.
+The reality is that residential property price gains despite some ups and downs continues to outstrip inflation.

 The house price data from Nationwide indicates that since 1975 UK residential property has out-gunned inflation by 2.9%.
 Not bad in any investors books, and this of course doesn’t include any rental profits during this period, nor factors in the gearing of borrowing to ratchet up these returns.

 All in all, residential property has made a very good long-term hold and I personally see no reason it won’t continue to do well in comparison to other investements – although nobody can predict quite what’s around the corner and all investments are a gamble.